eurocontrol-asu/open_alaqs/documents/AUXILIARY_MATERIAL.md

 ## [Open-ALAQS Database](#open-alaqs-database)
 [(Back to top)](#table-of-contents)

-Open-ALAQS files can be easily viewed and edited with [DB Browser for SQLite](https://sqlitebrowser.org/) an open source tool designed for people who want to create, search, and edit SQLite or SQLCipher database files.
+Open-ALAQS files can be easily viewed and edited with [DB Browser for SQLite](https://sqlitebrowser.org/) an open source tool designed for manipulating SQLite database files.

 ### [Emissions factors](#emission-factors)

 ## [ANP](#anp)
 [(Back to top)](#table-of-contents)

+The [Aircraft Noise and Performance (ANP)](https://www.easa.europa.eu/en/domains/environment/policy-support-and-research/aircraft-noise-and-performance-anp-data) database contains a standardized dataset with information related to aircraft flight performance under various conditions.
+This includes engine performance characteristics, such as the thrust or power settings (e.g., corrected net thrust) and how they vary with altitude and airspeed.
+The ANP database contains flight profiles for a wide variety of aircraft types, including standard departure and approach procedures.
+This data allows models to accurately simulate different segments of flight, like takeoff ground roll, climb, descent, and landing.

+We note that in the context of EASA having a legal mandate to collect and verify the ANP data since Reg.
+(EU) 598/2014 has entered into force, the management and hosting of the ANP legacy data (version 2.3 and prior versions) have been transferred from EUROCONTROL to EASA in order to establish a single ANP data source.

 ### [Aircraft trajectories](#aircraft-trajectories)